srivatsa-FuLab/simple_modularControl_v1.02/README.md

 ![alt text](https://github.com/srivatsa-FuLab/simple_modularControl_v1.02/blob/main/how_it_works_gui.png?raw=true)

-## How to configure a new microscope
+## How to configure a new microscope:
 WIP